 Understanding Your Child’s Size

-Your child’s size determines which shoulder-strap slot you should use.
-Most Baby Trend strollers let you re-thread the shoulder straps through different height slots.
-Use the slot that’s closest to your child’s shoulder level so the straps lay flat and do not rub the neck.
-Consult your model’s manual for the exact slot locations and method.
+Your child’s height determines which shoulder-strap slot to use.
+Most Baby Trend strollers let you re-thread the shoulder straps through different slots at different heights.
+Use the slot closest to your child’s shoulder level so the straps lay flat and don’t rub the neck.
+Your model’s instruction manual will show the exact slot locations.

 Assessing Strap Tightness

-Strap tightness is as important as position.
 Straps should be snug with no visible slack, but not so tight that they cause discomfort.
-As a quick check, you should be able to slide one to two fingers between the strap and your child’s collarbone.
+A quick check: you should be able to slide one to two fingers between the strap and your child’s collarbone.
+According to the AAP’s stroller safety guidance, always use the full harness system to keep your child secure.

 Safety Check: No Slack at the Shoulder

 After buckling, gently tug the shoulder webbing.
-If you can see or pinch loose webbing, tighten until the slack is removed.
-Flat, untwisted straps help the harness work as intended.
+If you can pinch loose fabric, tighten until the slack is gone.
+Flat, untwisted straps help the harness work the way it should.

 Positioning For Comfort

-Bulky clothing (like puffer jackets) can make straps seem tight while leaving hidden slack.
-Dress in thinner layers and place blankets over the harness if needed once your child is secured.
-Re-check fit anytime clothing changes.
+Bulky clothing like puffer jackets can make straps feel tight while hiding dangerous slack underneath.
+Dress your child in thinner layers and place blankets over the buckled harness if extra warmth is needed.
+Re-check the fit anytime you change their clothing.

 Listening To Your Child

-Your child’s cues are helpful—if they’re squirming or tugging at the harness, re-check for twists or pressure points and adjust as needed.
+Your child’s cues are helpful.
+If they’re squirming or tugging at the harness, check for twists, pressure points, or an uncomfortable fit and adjust.

 Regular Strap Checks